minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 SQL>
 ```

-4. Check from cloud side.
+4. Check from the standby side.
 You can see it's becomes the new primary side.

 ```
-[oracle@dbstby ~]$ sqlplus / as sysdba
+[oracle@standby ~]$ sqlplus / as sysdba

 SQL*Plus: Release 19.0.0.0.0 - Production on Sat Feb 1 10:20:06 2020
 Version 19.7.0.0.0